-County staff will host grant technical assistance workshops for ESG and CA-ESG program grant applications on Thursday, January 11, 2024, at 1:00 p.m. for ESG and 3:00 p.m for CA-ESG.
-The grant technical assistance workshops will also include guidance on how to access the Neighborly Participant Portal.
+County staff will host an online grant technical assistance workshop on the ESG program and grant application process guidelines on Tuesday, June 24, 2025, at 3:00 p.m.
+The grant technical assistance workshops will also include guidance on how to access the Neighborly Participant Portal, an online system used by the County for grant submissions.

 Attendance is REQUIRED by any agencies interested in submitting a grant application before investing the time and resources to apply.

-Applicants must follow instructions in this NOFA and Grant Application Guidelines and the grant application.
-It is strongly encouraged that applicants have all required documents on hand when completing the application.
-Failure to follow instructions and submit all required documentation will result in disgualification.
+Applicants must follow the instructions in this NOFA, grant guidelines and the grant application.
+It is strongly recommended that applicants have all required documents available when completing the application.
+Failure to follow instructions and submit all required documentation will result in disqualification.

 Once submitted, applications must stand on their own.
 It is the applicant's responsibility to ensure that the submitted application is clear, complete, and accurate.
-County staff may request clarifying information but is unable to accept any new documentation that would provide an unfair advantage over other applications.
+County staff may request clarifying information but are unable to accept any new documentation that would provide an unfair advantage over other applications.
 It is strongly recommended that all documents be reviewed and saved to their own electronic files prior to submission.

 The grant application and all required attachments must be submitted to the County through the Neighborly Participant Portal.
-Applicants must certify that all information is true and complete to the best of their knowledge, under penalty of perjury Per 83 FR 5848 "Any person who knowingly makes a false claim or statement to HUD may be subject to civil or criminal penalties under 18 U.S.C. §287, 1001 and 31 U.S.C. §3729."
+Applicants must certify that all information is true and complete to the best of their knowledge, under penalty of perjury Per 83 FR 5848 "Any person who knowingly makes a false claim or statement to HUD may be subject to civil or criminal penalties under 18 U.S.C.
+Sections 287, 1001 and 31 U.S.C.
+Section 3729."

 To submit an application, applicants that do not already have a Neighborly account will need to create one.
-Only authorized signers of an agency submitting an application should register as an account user.
+Only authorized signers of an agency submitting an application should register as account users.
 The application will need to be electronically signed by an authorized individual of the agency.
 There is no cost associated with a Neighborly Participant Portal account.
 Please click here to create an account.